xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ## The Problem Being Solved

-We consider the Poisson equation
+The Poisson equation arises in electrostatics, incompressible fluid flow simulations, and numerous other applications.
+We will consider the Poisson equation

 $$-\Delta u = f$$

 on a square mesh of size $$n_x \times n_y$$ with Dirichlet boundary conditions $$u = 0$$.

 It is discretized using central finite differences, leading to a symmetric positive (spd) matrix.

-This type of system arises in electrostatics incompressible fluid flow simulations, etc.

 ## The Example Source Code